pmk01/WhoCanIVoteFor/INSTALL.md

     sudo apt-get install postgresql postgis

-Then create, for example, a 'wcivf' user:
+Then create, for example, a `wcivf` user:

     sudo -u postgres createuser -P wcivf

-Set the password to, for example, 'wcivf'.
-Then create the database, owned by the 'wcivf' user:
+Set the password to, for example, `wcivf`.
+Then create the database, owned by the `wcivf` user:

     sudo -u postgres createdb -O wcivf wcivf

 Finally, add the PostGIS extension to the database:

     sudo -u postgres psql -d wcivf -c "CREATE EXTENSION postgis;"

 Then, create a file `wcivf/settings/local.py` with the following contents, assuming you used the same username, password and database name as above: